 The Canon PIXMA G5020 is one of their latest megatank printers for home use.
 It combines low operating costs with the high quality of the Canon Pixma line.
 If color printing costs are getting out of hand from your inkjet cartridge printer, this printer is worth checking out.

 It can handle descent volume of printing and has abundant connection: Wifi, Pictbridge, ethernet, and USB.
 No copy, scan, or fax functions are included.
 Unlike Canon’s other printer only Pixma Megatank, the G1220, auto duplex is built in to this one.
 If you just print color images or documents and don’t have a need for scanning this printer would be a good fit.

 Other printers in this segment include the Epson EcoTank ET-2760 and Brother MFC-J995DW.
 There are key differences but they are close enough in price and scope to compare.
 The Canon and Brother are rated for 5,000 pages per month.
 Print volume for the Epson is a little lower at 3,000 ppm.

 The Canon, Brother, and Epson are all great printers.
 Any would be a good purchase.
 Reviewing the differences could help decide which would be the best fit for your needs.

 Setting up the Canon Pixma G5020 is easy.
-Remove some packing tape and add ink.
+I removed some packing tape and add ink.
 The ink bottles have keyed slots to keep ink from being added to the wrong tank.
-They don’t need squeezed, ink flows by gravity.
+I didn’t need to squeeze them, ink flows by gravity.
 There’s an auto shut off valve so the tank won’t overflew.
-After it finishes priming itself it’s ready to connect.
+After the printer finishes priming itself it’s ready to connect.